bobheadxi/bobheadxi.github.io/content/_posts/2024-6-20-multi-single-tenant.md

 3. `InstanceTerraform` would detect that its current spec differs from the last known infrastructure state.
 It will then regenerate the updated Terraform manifests using [CDKTF](https://developer.hashicorp.com/terraform/cdktf) and apply it directly using Terraform Cloud using "Tasks".
 4. Once the "task" execution completes, `InstanceTerraform` will updates its own status, which will be reflected by the `Instance`.
 This may cause cascading changes to "subsequent" subresourcs with dependencies on the modified subresource to apply.

 Operators would rarely interact directly with these subresources -  instead, they would only interact with the top-level `Instance` definition to request changes to the underlying infrastructure.
 Changes to the instance specification would automatically propagate to these subresources through the top-level `Instance` controller.
-Each subresource implemented an abstraction called "task driver" that generalized the ability for the top-level `Instance` controller to poll for completion or errors in a uniform manner.
+Each subresource implemented an abstraction called "task driver" that generalised the ability for the top-level `Instance` controller to poll for completion or errors in a uniform manner.

 <figure>
     <img src="../../assets/images/posts/multi-single-tenant/subresources.png" />